Experienced Houston Attorney Guides You Through the Family and Medical Leave Act

 FMLA compliance can raise a host of complex issues for employers:

 An employer who violates the FMLA can face not only a claim for damages, but also significant penalties in the form of "liquidated damages."
-At the Law Offices of David C. Holmes in Houston, we can guide an employer through the treacherous waters of FMLA compliance.
+At the Law Offices of David C. Holmes in Houston, our employment lawyers can guide an employer through the treacherous waters of FMLA compliance.

 Understanding your FMLA rights as an employee

 Employers aren’t the only ones who face complicated questions when it comes to FMLA leave.

 - When are you entitled to FMLA leave?

 - What steps must you take to claim FMLA leave?